Dyscalculia in Children

 How is dyscalculia diagnosed?

-Your child's teachers may suspect your child has dyscalculia from his homework and test scores.
+Your child's teachers may suspect your child has dyscalculia from his or her homework and test scores.
 Healthcare providers will test your child's ability to do math on paper.
 For example, your child may be shown 2 numbers, such as 3 and 6, and will be asked which is bigger.
 The number 3 may be printed in a larger font on the page, and your child may think 3 is bigger than 6.
-He may also be asked which number is taller on the paper.
+He or she may also be asked which number is taller on the paper.
 Children with dyscalculia may not be able to tell which number is taller.
 Your child may be shown several dots and be asked to count them as quickly as possible.
-Your child's answers on the tests will be compared to what is expected for children his age.
+Your child's answers on the tests will be compared to what is expected for children his or her age.

 How is dyscalculia managed?